jiangbin216/kvstore/intl.en-US/Best Practices/Use ApsaraDB for Redis to build a broadcasting channel information system.md

 ## Related resources {#section_yww_yhw_1gb .section}

--   For more information about solutions to the common hotkey problems in the broadcasting system, see [Discovery and solutions of hotkey problems](reseller.en-US/Best Practices/Discovery and solutions of hotkey problems.md#).
 -   For more information about how to eliminate potential risks and locate business performance bottlenecks, see [Redis memory usage analysis](https://help.aliyun.com/knowledge_detail/50037.html).
--   For more information about how to handle high concurrency, see [ApsaraDB for Redis cluster edition](../../../../reseller.en-US/Product Introduction/Product  series/Dual-replica cluster edition.md#).
+-   For more information about how to handle high concurrency, see [ApsaraDB for Redis cluster edition](../../../../intl.en-US/Product Introduction/Product  series/Dual-replica cluster edition.md#).